NREL/EnergyPlus/doc/src/docs/EngineeringReference/05-Climate.md

 Two methods for polygon clipping (treating of overlapping shadows) are currently in use in EnergyPlus.

-n Convex Weiler - Atherton
+* Convex Weiler - Atherton

-n Sutherland – Hodgman
+* Sutherland – Hodgman

 The original EnergyPlus method for polygon clipping is a special version of the Weiler-Atherton model (Weiler, Atherton, 1977).
 It was developed to be sufficiently general to clip concave polygons with holes.
 The implementation in the current version of EnergyPlus, however, does not support concave shadowing surfaces or holes.
 The relative computational complexity is preserved – the algorithm is carried out in four steps.
 For example, if A and B are polygons (see Figure 43).